Orthotic Treatment of Plantar Fasciitis

 Plantar Fasciitis FAQ

-We firstly suggest not to ignore the condition, and seek medical advice from your GP, Orthotist for treatment as soon as possible.
+We firstly suggest not to ignore the condition, and seek medical advice from your GP and Orthotist for treatment as soon as possible.

 In most cases, excessive rest, excessive weight bearing and repeating suboptimal routines are things that we would suggest to avoid.